intel/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.md

 #### Deploy the pods

 The demo runs Intel aesmd (architectural enclaves service daemon) that is responsible for generating SGX quotes for workloads.

-It is deployed with `hostNetwork: true` to allow connections to localhost PCCS.
+**Note**: The PCCS URL must be configured in `sgx_default_qcnl.conf`.
+The default `localhost` URL is not available in containers

 ```bash
 $ kubectl apply -k 'https://github.com/intel/intel-device-plugins-for-kubernetes/deployments/sgx_aesmd?ref=<RELEASE_VERSION>'